ester-naranjo-rodrigo/Final-Project-Crypto-App/README.md

 This project is a web application where users can access to the following funcionalities:
   - Without log in:
     - Current values of cryptocurrencies
-    - Historic chart and values of cryptocurrencies
+    - Historic charts and values of cryptocurrencies
     - Currency converter

   - With log in: